 Residential Experience in 2020–21

-The residential experience for students living in UC Berkeley campus housing for 2020–21 will look different than in past years, as we navigate a “new normal” during the COVID-19 pandemic and adjust our plans based upon the latest guidance from public health officials.
+The residential experience for students living in UC Berkeley campus housing for 2020–21 looks different than in past years, as we navigate a “new normal” during the COVID-19 pandemic and adjust our plans based upon the latest guidance from public health officials.
 Your safety and well-being are of paramount importance.
 Our staff at Residential Life remain committed to offering programs, services, and opportunities to build community with your peers and with student residential hall staff.
-Engagement will occur online, subject to resumption of in person, on-campus activities if pandemic conditions improve.
+Engagement takes place online, subject to resumption of in person, on-campus activities if pandemic conditions improve.

 Residents are accountable for knowing and adhering to both the UC Berkeley Student Code of Conduct and the Residential Code of Conduct, which is a subset of the Berkeley code.
 If there is a conflict between the Residential Code of Conduct and the state of California shelter in place order, you must adhere to the shelter in place order while it is in effect.